carolli787/carolli787/README.md

  -->

-- 🌴 I was born and raised in Southern California, and now in the Bay Area for university~
+- 🌴 I was born and raised in Southern California, and am now in the Bay Area for university~
 - :ledger: Currently, I am a undergraduate student at UC Berkeley majoring in Data Science and Sociology.
 - :dancers: I'm still exploring to find my passion!
 Primarily, my interests lie at the intersection of technology and social impact; I enjoy delving into how data science can contribute to meaningful societal change.
 - :desktop_computer: At the moment, I'm a project manager for two clients: Rakuten Viki, and Afterwork.
 My team and I are implementing a dark mode website using Figma mockups and front-end code for Afterwork.
 We are also developing marketing campaigns for Rakuten Viki through short form videos and organizing on-campus promotional events.